MinchinWeb/blog.minchin.ca/content/20101105-leif-erikson-photo-35-project-365.md

 ### Update, August 8, 2016

-As pointed on by the anonymous commentor, this is Leif Eríkson rather than Eric the Red.
+As pointed on by the anonymous commenter, this is Leif Eríkson rather than Eric the Red.
+The statue is just as cool in any case.